ddev/ddev/docs/content/users/basics/cli-usage.md

 List snapshots for an existing project with `ddev snapshot --list`.
 (Add the `--all` option for an exhaustive list; `ddev snapshot --list --all`.)
 You can remove all of them with `ddev snapshot --cleanup`, or remove a single snapshot with `ddev snapshot --cleanup --name <snapshot-name>`.

 !!!tip
     The default 120-second timeout may be inadequate for restores with very large snapshots or slower systems.
-You can increase this timeout by setting `default_container_timeout` to a higher value.
+You can increase this timeout by setting [`default_container_timeout`](../configuration/config_yaml.md#default_container_timeout) to a higher value.

-    A timeout doesn’t necessarily mean the restore failed; you can watch the snapshot restore complete with `ddev logs -s db`.
+    A timeout doesn’t necessarily mean the restore failed; you can watch the snapshot restore complete by running `ddev logs -s db`.

 ## Interacting with Your Project